scherblu/deep_clustering_visual_arts/README.md

 ## Notes
 - Besides cloning this repository it is neccessary to have a folder named "Data_set" in this directory.
-It should contain the folders with images of all art eras of the Wiki Art data set.
+It should contain the folders with images of all art genres  of the Wiki Art data set.
 You can download those folders on kaggle: https://www.kaggle.com/datasets/steubk/wikiart
 - For the current version of the code, please find the file `own_deep_clustering.ipynb`.